bakestake/chainlink-constellation/README.md

 ### How we built it
       - Stake N' Bake is combination of cross-chain and gameFi.
-      - This combines gaming features that are expected from a gameFi project to make it more interactive and enjoyable Also enabling cross chain features to allow cross-chain gaming experience.
+      - This combines gaming features that are expected from a gameFi project to make it more interactive and enjoyable Also enabling cross chain features to allow cross-            chain gaming experience.
       - We have utilized whole suite of chainlink tools with developer tools like Thirdweb SDK, Amazon AWS Lambda, and other tools.
       - The combination of this tools are powering the Stake N Bake from under the hood.
       - Not only technical implementation but good product research is kept in mind while coming up with this idea.